"Are those the same shoes from this morning?"

 "Do you think this is a good spot?"
 He asked, pointing to a rocky outcrop.

 He took out two ropes, looped at the end, and we hobbled Cinder and Pony, Saul's horse, given his name when Sir Barker picked him up from a field he was passing through to use as a packhorse years ago.
-He was a beautiful horse, a fully trained as a destrier.
+Pony was a beautiful horse, fully trained as a destrier.
 The name was an irony, perhaps, that the only pony they had at hand to carry their satchels would be him.

 "Let's first spar, and then we can eat."
 Saul said, throwing me one of the wooden blades.
 "If you think you're going to fall, shout or slap your thigh so that I can help."

 I got into position at the bottom of the outcrop, facing Saul who had climbed to the top.
 It was important not to always train in the yard where the footing was flat.
 Real battles happened in the field or the forests where there were more things to pay attention to.